kimkulling/kimkulling/README.md

 Hi there, I am Kim Kulling!

-I am a professional Software-Architect and Project-Lead in my dayjob.
+I am a professional Software-Architect and Project-Lead in my day-job.
 I live with my girlfriend and two children in Luebeck, a city near to the baltic see.

-During my freetime I am working on the Asset-Importer-Lib as the lead-developer.
+During my freetime I am working on the Asset-Importer-Lib as the Lead Developer.
 So when you have any questions regarding assimp or you need to guidance to feel free to contact me.
 You can find our Asset-Importer-Lib repo here: https://github.com/assimp/assimp

 I am also a big fan of realtime-rendering.
 You can find my experiments here: https://github.com/kimkulling/osre